ucsb-cs148-f21/lab-eval-template/lab02-eval.md

 - [ ] Moved the issue to In-Progress.
 - [ ] Moved the issue to Done.

-## Part 3 (20 points)
+## Part 3 - Team (20 points)

-- [ ] create problem_scenario.md and user_journey.md in the team directory
+- [ ] your README.md file is updated with information about your technology stack and approach, as well as listing user roles.
+The project description should be a single paragraph.

-## Part 4 (20 points, individual)
+## Part 4 - Team (20 points)

-- [ ] Demo a "Hello World!" program in the tech stack of your choice.
+- [ ] (10 points) There should be at least one user story in the In-Progress or Done column for your team.

+- [ ] (10 points) There should be at least one issue under each user story that supports implementing that user story.

-## Part 5 (20 points, individual/team)
+## Part 5 - Team/Individual (20 points)

-- [ ] As part of this grade, each team member should have contributed to a hello world assignment as an individual or as part of a group by the due date/time of this lab, i.e. (Fri, Oct 08 at 11:59PM)

-- [ ] For teams of 5, this part of your grade is 6 points per team member.
-For teams of 4, it is 7.5 points.
-Those points are all or nothing; if you’ve made a reasonable attempt, even if you didn’t earn 100% on lab01, your team will earn 6 or 7.5 points for your contribution towards the whole.
+- [ ] Each user on the team should have been assigned to at least one issue in the in-progress column.
+For teams of 5, this part of your grade is 4 points per team member.
+For teams of 4, it is 5 points per team member, for teams of 6 it is 3.17 points.

+## Part 6 - Team (20 points)

+- [ ] (10 points) naming a retro leader for the lect05 retro and record their name in your new LEADERSHIP.md file.
+Also list there the leaders for previous and scheduled Sprint planning meetings, and other major coordination meetings.

+- [ ] (10 points) your LEARNING.md file (described in lect04) is filled with information about your tech stack background and learning trajectory.